logto-io/rfcs/draft/0004-experience-api.md

 The following are the types of interaction event supported by Logto:

-- **Register**: A new user signs up for a account in Logto.
+- **Register**: A new user signs up for an account in Logto.
 - **SignIn**: An existing user signs in to their account in Logto.
-- **ForgotPassword**: A user forgets the password and initiates an account recovery process to reset password.
+- **ForgotPassword**: A user forgets the password and initiates an account recovery process to reset their password.

 ### 4.2 Identifiers